Are high-protein diets too Good to Be True?

-Beans contain a good amount of protein, but are also filled with fiber.
-This can help keep you feeling full for longer, and also help lower your cholesterol levels.
+Beans contain a good amount of protein but are also filled with fiber.
+This can help keep us feeling full for longer, and also help lower the cholesterol levels.

 - Low-Fat Dairy For Calcium

-Dairy like milk, cheese, and yogurt are good for protein as well as calcium.
-The calcium helps keep your bones and teeth healthy, as well as promoting heart-health.
+Dairy like milk, cheese, and yoghurt are good for protein as well as calcium.
+The calcium helps keep the bones and teeth healthy, as well as promoting heart-health.

-Most high-protein diets will limit grains, so it is important to make sure that the grains you do eat are helping instead of hurting.
-Whole grains are a great source of fiber, which can help keep you regular, manage your cholesterol levels, and promote weight-loss.
-Make sure there are no added sugar or fat in the whole grain products you choose by carefully reading the label.
+Most high-protein diets will limit grains, so it is important to make sure that the grains we eat are helping instead of hurting.
+Whole grains are a great source of fibre, which can help keep us regular, manage our cholesterol levels, and promote weight-loss.
+Make sure there are no added sugar or fat in the whole grain products by carefully reading the label.

 - Pros and Cons of High-Protein Diets

-On the plus-side, you can successfully lose weight and build muscle.
+On the plus side, we can successfully lose weight and build muscle.
 However, on the down-side, too much fatty foods, even when it is healthy fats, can lead to higher cholesterol and a bigger risk of heart attacks and strokes.

 - Include Fruits and Veggies

-Although many high-protein diets do not agree with this, it is very important to keep fruits and veggies in your diet.
-They are filled with nutrients that you do not get in other foods, and the health benefits they bring along far outweigh the negative effects they may be said to have.
+Although many high-protein diets do not agree with this, it is very important to keep fruits and veggies in our diet.
+They are filled with nutrients that we do not get in other foods, and the health benefits they bring along far outweigh the negative effects they may be said to have.